GNSS Jamming and Spoofing Monitoring Using Low-Cost COTS Receivers: RFI Metrics and Receiver Calibration

-The noise component of the C/N\textsubscript{0} metric can serve as an indicator of jamming, given the carrier strength can be estimated based on the known position of a GPS satellite in the sky.
-While intentional interference can raise the noise floor, it is also influenced by other factors such as the noise figure of the receiver’s RF front-end, environmental conditions, and the presence of other RF transmissions operating in the same frequency bands as GNSS.
-For example, Distance Measuring Equipment (DME) used by aviation can interfere with the L5 frequency band, contributing to elevated noise levels.
+The C/N\textsubscript{0} metric is one of the most widely used indicators for both RFI detection and assessment of GNSS signal tracking quality prior to its use in a position solution \citep{sanmiguel2023calibration}.
+Lacking a standardized minimum threshold, this study establishes 27 dB-Hz as the baseline for a healthy signal.
+As shown in Equation \ref{eq:cn0}, the carrier component of the C/N\textsubscript{0} ratio depends on the satellite transmit power ($P_{tx}$), satellite antenna gain ($G_{tx}$), propagation loss ($L_{prop}$), receiver antenna gain ($G_{rx}$), and other losses ($L_{rem}$), including multipath, antenna, and atmospheric losses.
+The noise density component ($N_{0}$) is relatively stable at a given location and consists of the receiver noise floor, noise contributions from all visible GNSS satellites, emissions from systems operating within the GNSS band such as Distance Measuring Equipment (DME), and out-of-band emissions from systems operating in adjacent frequency bands.

+For NGSO GNSS satellites, the transmit power typically remains constant.
+However, as the satellite moves across the sky, the transmit gain, propagation loss, and receive gain vary due to changes in both the satellite-user distance, the satellite elevation angle and multipath.
+Consequently, significant variation in C/N\textsubscript{0} is observed, even after calibrating the measurements with the elevation angle.

+In contrast, the geostationary (GEO) satellites of the Space-Based Augmentation System (SBAS) maintain a fixed position in the sky relative to a user on Earth.
+As a result, their C/N\textsubscript{0} values exhibit substantially less temporal variation than those of NGSO GPS and Galileo satellites.
+Figure~\ref{fig:NAV25_CN0_Elev} presents the mean C/N\textsubscript{0} values and corresponding standard deviations for GPS and SBAS satellites observed from Stanford University's campus under nominal RFI-free conditions.
+The figure highlights the significantly lower C/N\textsubscript{0} variability of SBAS signals.

+Since the carrier component of C/N\textsubscript{0} can be estimated, the noise component can be used as an indicator of jamming.
+As shown in Equation \ref{eq:cn0_jam}, C/N\textsubscript{0} decreases when additional interference noise is introduced, where $I$ denotes the spectrum-adjusted jamming power density.
+Although this relationship applies to both GPS and SBAS signals, the lower variability of SBAS C/N\textsubscript{0} measurements permits tighter detection thresholds, resulting in improved RFI classification sensitivity.

-A key challenge of using the C/N\textsubscript{0} value as a stand-alone metric is its potential to produce misleading results.
-Due to the high variability of C/N\textsubscript{0}, only strong RFI events can cause detectable changes.
-Additionally, physical obstructions and multipath effects can produce similar signatures to jamming, potentially confusing detection algorithms.
-In the case of spoofing, an adversary may balance the power of spoofed signals and introduce noise to maintain nominal C/N\textsubscript{0} values.
-Consequently, it is essential to consider the C/N\textsubscript{0} metric alongside the received power metric to improve reliability.
+The primary limitation of using C/N\textsubscript{0} as a stand-alone metric is its susceptibility to false detections.
+Physical obstructions, scintillation and multipath effects can produce signatures similar to those of jamming, potentially misleading detection algorithms.
+In addition, a spoofing system may adjust the power of spoofed signals and introduce noise to maintain nominal C/N\textsubscript{0} values.
+Consequently, C/N\textsubscript{0} must be considered alongside a received power metric to improve detection reliability and enable discrimination between different interference types.